Whoever is to visit while you're too busy and got nothing to put on the table, will be a happy camper if you make this keto chocolate pudding.

-Whoever is about to pop up at your apartment while you’ve got nothing to put on the table and no time on your hands, is to be a happy camper if you make them this dessert.
-The guests can be vegan, keto, lactose-intolerant, picky, or just ordinary guys who struggle to understand your weird way of eating … But, they must love chocolate.
-If they don’t, more chocolate pudding for you!
+Whoever is about to pop up at your apartment while you've got nothing to put on the table and no time on your hands, is to be a happy camper if you make them this dessert.
+The guests can be vegan, keto, lactose-intolerant, picky, or just ordinary guys who struggle to understand your weird way of eating.
+But, they must love chocolate.
+If they don't, more chocolate pudding for you!

 I know what it is like to be too busy for anything.
-At the same time, I am that kind of a person who doesn’t like to have their guests sitting at an empty table.
+At the same time, I am the kind of person who doesn't like to have their guests sitting at an empty table.
 I like to serve them with something nice even if they end up not wanting to try anything.
 More for me in this case.
 After all, I rarely say no to my homemade keto-friendly desserts.

 I made this one up when someone was just about to celebrate their birthday, and I got invited on short notice during hectic days.
 So I made these and brought them to the party with me in a cooler bag.
 Didn't have much time to take photos, though; hence the slightly impaired quality.

 Chocolate and orange: Happily ever after